ar1 1

 End Sub

-This macro will select the range from the active cell to the last used cell to the left in the same row.
+This macro will select the range from the active cell to the last used cell to the left in the same row, stopping at the first empty cell encountered in that direction.

 Example 1: Select Range Down from Active Cell